databendlabs/databend/docs/doc/30-reference/30-sql/30-query-operators/operators-subquery.md

 ## Scalar Subqueries

 A scalar subquery selects only one column or expression and returns only one row at most.
-A SQL query can have scalar subqueries in any places where a column or an expression is expected.
+A SQL query can have scalar subqueries in any places where a column or expression is expected.

 - If a scalar subquery returns 0 rows, Databend will use NULL as the subquery output.
 - If a scalar subquery returns more than one row, Databend will throw an error.